ryansyah/ryansyah.github.io/_posts/2018-04-23-portable-chargers.markdown

 - iphone 6 plus (64GB)
 - ipad mini retina (gen2, 64GB)

-In the past I have survided by using the "freebie" battery chargers that you can commonaly find given away by red Hat or other vendors as swagi on the summit floor.
-Some work better than othersi.
-Some get hot, some have a good intial charge, while others will need to be fully charged before the first use.
+In the past I have survided by using the "freebie" battery chargers that you can commonaly find given away by Red Hat or other vendors as swag on the summit floor.
+Some work better than others.
+Some get hot, some have a good intial charge while others will need to be fully charged before their first use.
 In practice, I found I was charging the phone all the time.
 Literally.
 All.
 The.
 Time.

 Getting an Uber with a dead phone sucks...

 So, now we know the need.
-Let's getting the pre-purchas research.
+Let's getting the pre-purchase research:

 - Familiarize yourself with portable device charging standards.
 I do not currently own a [Quick Charge](https://en.wikipedia.org/wiki/Quick_Charge) device, but I wouldn't mind what I buy now be future proof for new gadgets down the road.

-- Buy a bigger battery than I think I'll need, again for future proof.
+- Buy a bigger battery than you think you'll need, again for future proofing your purchase.
 Future devices will need more power.
-Also, I'd like to potentially charge two devices at one if needed.
+Also, I'd like to potentially charge two devices at once if needed.

 - Larger capacity batteries needs longer charging time.
-Some battery packs will take 10+ hours using a 'Standard' wall wart charger...
+Some battery packs will take 10+ hours using a 'Standard' wall wart USB charger...
   - Now I need to buy a quick charge charger now too?!?!?
   - Buy a battery pack that also takes advantage of current best charging options, again to future proof.
   - Consideration:  look at battery pack that includes a charger.
 Compare those costs against buying charger & battery pack sepreately.